-O’Connor’s comments have triggered enhanced security measures at state meetings concerning oil and natural gas development, including an upcoming meeting regarding a ballot measure O’Connor is pushing that would double state taxes on oil and natural gas production.
-“The Secretary of State is being ridiculous drama queens,” O’Connor responded in an interview with 9News on Tuesday.
+O’Connor’s statements have prompted heightened security measures at state meetings related to oil and natural gas development, including an upcoming session discussing a ballot measure he is advocating that would double state taxes on oil and natural gas production.

-But when 9News reached out to O’Connor again after he told Colorado Politics he “wouldn’t have a problem with a sniper shooting one of the workers” at a well site, O’Connor said he would like for the hearing to be held over the phone instead because of fears for his safety.
+However, when 9News contacted O’Connor again, especially after he previously mentioned to Colorado Politics that he “wouldn’t have a problem with a sniper shooting one of the workers” at a well site, O’Connor expressed a desire for the hearing to take place over the phone due to concerns about his safety.

 “When I asked O’Connor on the phone if he really condoned assassinating oil and gas workers, he hung up,” Clark added.

-Daily Camera Executive Editor Kevin Kaufman defended publishing the letter by arguing that environmental activists could justify committing violent actions the same way President Trump justified his decision to strike a Syrian airbase in response to a chemical weapons attack that killed civilians.
+The Executive Editor of the Daily Camera, Kevin Kaufman, justified publishing the letter by asserting that environmental activists could rationalize resorting to violent actions in a manner similar to how President Trump justified his decision to strike a Syrian airbase in response to a chemical weapons attack that resulted in civilian casualties.

 You may also find this article interesting: New Mexico State Revenues From Oil And Gas Set New Record In 2019.